Direct Access: The Truth About Seeing a PT First

 - Less associated costs and reduced need for additional healthcare services.
 The right physical therapy within 14 days of the onset of low back pain minimizes the average total episodic cost of care by 50%.
 These costs are saved by avoiding surgery, imaging, and prescription medication.

 - Better outcomes and higher satisfaction.
 Patients who received physical therapy through direct access (vs. physician referral) had a higher level of satisfaction with their care and better outcomes at discharge.

 At the end of the day, we’re by no means recommending you avoid your primary care physician altogether.
-But, in the instances when you know physical therapy is what you need, isn’t it better to get straight to the source right away?
-And this way, you’re ready to make an informed decision on the best choice for you.
+But, in the instances when you know physical therapy is what you need, isn’t it better to get straight to the source and begin recovery right away?
+And this way, you’ll be ready to make an informed decision on the best choice for you.